chenghao525/B-assignment1/README.md

 # Minimum-Viable-Blockchain

 ## Running the program
-To run our program, simply run the `driver.py` by using `python3 driver.py`, then all relevant tests will be executed and files will be generated.
+To run our program, simply run the `driver.py` by using `python3 driver.py`.
+If want to test different cases, change the file names in __readTxFromFile() function in `driver.py`.
+Example: with `open("./transactions/xxxxxx.json")` --> replace xxxxxx with file name from transactions folder.
 Remember to include all required modules mentioned in the `requirement.txt.`

 ## Code structure overview